dnsimple/dnsimple-support/content/articles/60-day-lock-after-change-of-registrant.markdown

 Because policies may vary by registrar, please review a registrar's policy before making a change to registrant information or transferring to another registrar.
 ```

-As we do not have the ability to opt-out currently we highly recommend that if you plan on transfering your domain you should make sure to wait until it has been transferred to update the contact information.
+As we do not have the ability to opt-out currently we highly recommend that if you plan on transfering your domain you should make sure to wait until it is transferred to update the contact information.

 [ICANN]: https://www.icann.org/resources/pages/ownership-2013-05-03-en